facebookresearch/faiss/INSTALL.md

 Install via Conda
 -----------------

 The easiest way to install FAISS is from anaconda.
 We regularly push stable releases to conda channel.
-FAISS conda package depends on mkl package shipped in conda.
+FAISS conda package depends on mkl and numpy package shipped in conda.

+Currently we support faiss-cpu on both Linux and OSX platforms.
+We also provide faiss-gpu compiled with CUDA8.0/CUDA9.0/CUDA9.1 on Linux systems.

 You can easily install it by

 ```
 # CPU version only
 conda install faiss-cpu -c pytorch
-# GPU version requires CUDA to be installed, otherwise it falls back to CPU version
+# Make sure you have CUDA installed before installing faiss-gpu, otherwise it falls back to CPU version
+conda install faiss-gpu -c pytorch # [DEFAULT]For CUDA8.0, comes with cudatoolkit8.0
+conda install faiss-gpu cuda90 -c pytorch # For CUDA9.0
-conda install faiss-gpu -c pytorch
+conda install faiss-gpu cuda91 -c pytorch # For CUDA9.1
+# cuda90/cuda91 shown above is a feature, it doesn't install CUDA for you.
 ```

 Compile from source